Vurv78/ExpressionScript/README.md

 A language heavily derived from Expression2.
 This was originally created to be a template to rewrite E2 for S&box, however at this point I don't really care about S&box nor am I interested in C#.

+All credit and ownership of Expression2 goes to the [wireteam](https://github.com/wiremod) & [wiremod](https://github.com/wiremod/wire).

 ## Compiler
 The compiler currently hasn't been finished.
 Most of the work has been done on the *Transpiler* for now.